Topics on this page:

-Bring 3 copies of all documents—one for the Administrative Law Judge, one for the attorney representing the lender, and one for your records.
-If you are trying to get a loan modification, bring documents that show that your income is enough to pay all of your monthly debts including mortgage payments, and any arrearage.
+Bring 3 copies of all documents.
+You will need 1 for the ALJ, 1 for the attorney representing the lender, and 1 for your records.
+If you are trying to get a loan modification, the documents you bring should show that your income is enough to pay all of your monthly debts, including mortgage payments and any arrearage.

 The Debtor Assistance Project ("DAP") provides legal advice to individuals without an attorney.
 The DAP can answer questions about bankruptcy, including how bankruptcy may be used to help prevent foreclosure.
 You should seek advice from a bankruptcy attorney if you are considering this as an option.
 Also, you should consider working with a housing counselor, if you aren’t already.
 A housing counselor can help you determine if you have a sustainable solution, meaning that you have enough income to pay all your household debts plus your monthly mortgage payment.
 You can find a free housing counselor by calling the HOPE Hotline at 888-995-4673.